The adolescent brain

 The brain is made up of billions of nerve cells.
 Nerves control everything from when the heart beats to what your teen feels, thinks and does.
 They do this by sending electrical signals throughout the body.
 The signals get passed from nerve to nerve by chemical messengers called neurotransmitters.

-For example, some of the signals that neurotransmitters send cause a feeling of satisfaction or pleasure.
+Some of the signals that neurotransmitters send cause feelings of satisfaction or pleasure.
 These natural rewards are the body’s way of making sure we look for more of what makes us feel good.
-(For instance, when we eat something tasty, neurotransmitters tell us we feel good.
-Seeking more of this pleasure helps to ensure we don’t starve.)
+For example, when we eat something tasty, neurotransmitters tell us we feel good.
+Seeking more of this pleasure helps to ensure we don’t starve.

 The main neurotransmitter of the “feel-good” message is called dopamine.

-Drugs overload the body with dopamine — in other words, they cause the reward system to send too many “feel-good” signals.
-In response, the body’s brain systems try to right the balance by letting fewer of the “feel-good” signals through.
-As time goes on, the body needs more of the drug to feel the same high as before.
+Substances overload the brain with dopamine — they cause the reward system to send too many “feel-good” signals.
+In response, the brain tries to right the balance by letting fewer of the “feel-good” signals through.
+As time goes on, the brain needs more and more of the substance to feel its positive effects.
 This effect is known as tolerance, and it can be especially dangerous in the cases of drugs like heroin and cocaine.

 The effects of substances on the brain don’t just stop when the substance wears off.
 When a person stops taking a substance, dopamine levels remain low for some time.
 They may feel down, or flat, and unable to experience the natural pleasures in life.
 The brain will eventually restore the dopamine balance by itself, but it takes time.
 This can take anywhere from hours, to days, or even months, depending on the substance, the length and amount of use and the person.